robertorcosta/azure-docs.pt-br/articles/backup/backup-azure-monitor-alert-faq.md

 ## <a name="recovery-services-vault"></a>Cofre dos Serviços de Recuperação

-### <a name="how-long-does-it-take-for-the-azure-backup-agent-job-status-to-reflect-in-the-portal"></a>Quanto tempo leva para refletir no portal o status de trabalho do agente de backup do Azure?
+### <a name="how-long-does-it-take-for-the-azure-backup-agent-job-status-to-reflect-in-the-portal"></a>Quanto tempo leva para o status do trabalho do agente de backup do Azure refletir no portal?

-O portal do Azure pode levar até 15 minutos para refletir o status de trabalho do agente de backup do Azure.
+O portal do Azure pode levar até 15 minutos para refletir o status do trabalho do agente de backup do Azure.

 ### <a name="when-a-backup-job-fails-how-long-does-it-take-to-raise-an-alert"></a>Quando um trabalho de backup falha, quanto tempo demora para gerar um alerta?

-Um alerta é gerado em 20 minutos após a falha de backup do Azure.
+Um alerta é gerado dentro de 20 minutos após a falha do backup do Azure.

 ### <a name="is-there-a-case-where-an-email-wont-be-sent-if-notifications-are-configured"></a>Há um caso em que um email não será enviado se as notificações forem configuradas?